mdav2/JuES.jl/README.md

 # JuES : Documentation
 ## Overview and Motivations
-JuES (pronounced like "juice") is a programming environment for writing arbitrary electronic structure and quantum chemical computations in the Julia programming language.
+JuES (pronounced like "juice") is a resource for writing arbitrary electronic structure and quantum chemical computations in the Julia programming language.
 Julia shows a lot of promise as a language for scientific computing, with many fields writing domain specific applications in Julia.
-This project is intended to demonstrate some ways of working in this language, and showcase a proposed style of programming for expansion into a complete set of electronic structure programs.
+This project is intended to start this process for molecular quantum mechanics, demonstrate some ways of working in this language, and showcase a proposed style of programming for expansion into a complete set of electronic structure programs.

+The objective of this project is a powerful, extensible electronic structure code that makes use of Julia's parallel, distributed, and GPU accelerated capabilities.
 ## Tests
 Running tests is done like
 ```bash